Women cyclists all have one common dilemma: we participate in a sport that men dominate.

-Having the mindset and the strength to “hang with anyone” has crossed over nicely when it comes to race day in the women’s peloton.
+Having the mindset and the strength to “hang with anyone” has crossed over nicely regarding race day in the women’s peloton.
 I have found that I’m stronger than many of my competitors, and I’m able to reel back breakaways or confidently take a break of my own.

-I know it’s combination of actually being stronger because I’ve been training with people who are stronger, and it’s having the mental toughness to not back down from a challenge.
+I know it’s a combination of actually being stronger because I’ve been training with stronger people, and it has the mental toughness to not back down from a challenge.

 #2 Make the most of race day: race more than one race.

-This suggestion depends a little bit on your rapport with the race officials, but can usually work at smaller races.
+This suggestion depends on your rapport with the race officials but can usually work at smaller races.

 Not every race is a world championship, nor should it be treated that way.
-We all have races on our calendars that we compete in but consider them to be more of training race than something we’ll put on our racing resumés.
+We all have races on our calendars that we compete in but consider them more of a training race than something we’ll put on our racing resumés.

-Many times a women’s criterium race will be 30 minutes plus 3 laps or a women’s circuit road race will be short, say 40 miles.
+A women’s criterium race will often be 30 minutes plus three laps, or a women’s circuit road race will be short, say 40 miles.